 - What would you do if a pupil was disruptive in class?

-- What would you do if a child complained they were bored?
+- What would you do if a child complained that they were bored?

-- A group of pupils are angry and upset following a playground dispute.
-It’s affecting the lesson, what would you do?
+- Some pupils are angry and upset following a playground dispute.
+It’s affecting the lesson: what would you do?